Number of families that can benefit from a postpartum doula

 The certification packet will have necessary information and forms for your pathway to certification.
-Packets may be purchased after attending your DONA International-approved training workshop.
+Packets may be ordered after attending your DONA International-approved training workshop.

 DONA Document Library

 The DONA International resource/document library is filled useful items to help you along the way.
 Download forms, read recent press releases/position papers, and find links to additional member resources all in one place.
 Visit Resource Library